 Laser Cut Line

-- To automatically designate a path as a vector cut, set the line thickness to a 0.1pt thickness or less.
-To set the stroke thickness, select the outlined graphics item and view the properties tab on the right-hand side of the screen.
+- To automatically designate a path as a vector cut, set the line thickness to 0.1 pt or less.
+To set stroke thickness, use the Properties panel when selecting the graphic or stroke.

 Send Artwork to Laser Software

 - In Illustrator click File > Print when you’re ready to send your artwork to the Software Suite